A Sequence-Form Characterization and Differentiable Path-Following Method for Computing Normal-Form Perfect Equilibria in Extensive-Form Games: Preliminaries

-The notation and conventions for extensive-form games are adopted from Osborne and Rubinstein~\cite{OsborneCourseGameTheory1994} and outlined in Table~\ref{nfpe-tab-pre1}.
-An extensive-form game is represented by In this paper, Our focus is on finite extensive-form games with perfect recall. ``finite" means that $H$ is a finite set.
+We adopt the notation for extensive-form games from Osborne and Rubinstein~\cite{OsborneCourseGameTheory1994}, summarized in Table~\ref{nfpe-tab-pre1}.
+An extensive-form game can be represented by This paper addresses finite extensive-form games with perfect recall. ``finite" means that $H$ is a finite set.
 Perfect recall holds if, for each player $i$, any histories $h$ and $h'$ in the same information set satisfy $R_i(h)=R_i(h')$, ensuring consistent memory of past actions and knowledge.

 The equilibrium concept we aim to investigate is the normal-form perfect equilibrium.
 With this in mind, we need to introduce the normal-form representation of extensive-form games.
 Given an extensive-form game $\Gamma$, a pure strategy $s^i$ of player $i\in N_c$ is defined as a function that maps each information set $I^j_i,j\in M_i$ to an action $a\in A(I^j_i)$.
 To facilitate computations, we define